mswartz2/seniorDesign/Semester 2/Notebook/Notebook.md

 - Statement of Work – Maria

-	- Set up general database layout
+	- Set up general database layout (setting up the various models and their relationships and figuring out how to use the IdentityUser class)
-	- Set up user profiles and registration
+	- Set up user profiles and registration (profile page, registration page, which fields are required, etc.)
 	- Set up user interests
 	- Set up event saving/deleting for users
 	- Used LINQ queries and created a view model to allow users to filter events
 	- Set up cards to show events (instead of a table)
 	- Added Google Maps link to each event card
-	- Added paging to events page
+	- Added paging to events filtering page (also had to change filtering so that filters would be saved when users switches pages)
 	- General application testing
 	- Merged everyone's individual sections (fixed typos, removed duplicate information, made wording clearer, etc.) for all status documents and videos
 	- General team leadership